Juan Isidro Jimenes Grullón: Biography

 In 1934, Jimenes was discovered plotting against the dictator Rafael Leonidas Trujillo and was imprisoned and then exiled in 1935.
+While in exile, his priority remained to dethrone Trujillo's regime.
 He lived in Puerto Rico, Venezuela, the United States and Cuba where he remained in exile for twenty-six years while he continued to fight the tyranny of Trujillo.
 In 1941 while still in Cuba, he and other Dominican exiles on the island, founded the Dominican Revolutionary Party and the Dominican Patriotic Alliance.
 He participated in the failed expedition of Constanza, Maimon and Estero Hondo in 1959.
-Six months after Trujillo's assassination he returned to his country and immediately integrated plunged into national policy.
+Six months after Trujillo's assassination he returned to his country and immediately integrated into national policy.
 In 1962, Jimenes was a candidate for the Presidency with the Social Democratic Alliance party.

 He also taught history and sociology at the Autonomous University of Santo Domingo.
 He published twenty books in the fields of sociology, philosophy, history and literature.
-His works include the Dominican Republic: a fiction, Pedro Henríquez Ureña : Reality and Myth, Our fake left and the myth of the founding fathers, polemicist and reflect the rebellious spirit that characterized most of his essays production.
+His works include the Dominican Republic: a fiction, Pedro Henríquez Ureña : Reality and Myth, Our fake left and the myth of the founding fathers, and polemicist and reflect the rebellious spirit that characterized most of his essay production.

 He died in Santo Domingo on August 10, 1983.